 Mermaids is passionate about supporting children, young people, and their families to achieve a happier life in the face of great adversity.
-We work to raise awareness about gender issues amongst professionals and the general public.
-We campaign for the recognition of gender dysphoria in young people and lobby for improvements in professional services.
+We work to raise awareness about gender nonconformity in children and young people amongst professionals and the general public.
+We campaign for the recognition of gender dysphoria in young people and call for improvements in professional services.

 In The Beginning

-Mermaids supports children and young people up to 19 years old suffering from gender identity issues, and their families, and professionals involved in their care.
+Mermaids supports children and young people up to 20 years old who are transgender and/or gender diverse, and their families, and professionals involved in their care.

 We work to:

-- Reduce isolation and loneliness for parents and young people dealing with gender issues.
+- Reduce isolation and loneliness for gender variant and transgender children, young people and their families.

 - Empower families and young people with the tools they need to negotiate the education and health services.